CadQuery/cadquery/doc/importexport.rst

 Exporting TJS
 ##############

-The TJS (ThreeJS) exporter is capable of adjusting the quality of the resulting JSON-based mesh, and accepts the following parameters.
+The TJS (ThreeJS) exporter produces a file in JSON format that describes a scene for the ThreeJS WebGL renderer.
+The objects in the first argument are converted into a mesh and then form the ThreeJS geometry for the scene.
+The mesh can be adjusted with the following parameters.

 * ``fileName`` - The path and file name to write the ThreeJS output to.
 * ``tolerance`` - A linear deflection setting which limits the distance between a curve and its tessellation.
 Setting this value too low will result in large meshes that can consume computing resources.
 Setting the value too high can result in meshes with a level of detail that is too low.
 Default is 0.1, which is good starting point for a range of cases.